 We will only use your personal data for direct marketing purposes where you have consented to be contacted for such purposes.
-We do not share your personal details with any third party for their marketing purposes.
+We use trusted third-party media agencies to help us with our advertising, but we do not share your personal details with any third party for their marketing purposes.
 You have the right to withdraw consent to marketing at any time by contacting us using the details above.

 12. Additional Information

 We may process (including disclose) your personal data in order to comply with any legal obligations binding on us; to protect the rights, property, or safety of our staff, our customers, or others; and to establish, exercise or defend our legal rights.

 When we process your personal data for the above purposes, we do so on the basis that such processing is necessary for compliance with a legal obligation to which we are subject or necessary in order to protect the vital interests of a natural person, respectively or necessary in order to pursue our legitimate interests in exercising our legal rights.

 12.2 Corporate governance